dreamgrove/dreamgrove/content/balance/Compendium.md

 <br>Use the charges to enter Solar Eclipse or as a movement GCD in {{< spell 194223 "CA" >}}/{{< spell 102560 "Inc" >}}/Lunar Eclipse.
 Using a Warrior of Elune Starfire in single target during CA is NOT a damage increase if you do not need to move.

 If Warrior of Elune is falling off during CA and you still have a charge to spend, you can starfire at 2+ targets.

+Warrior of Elune can also be used during CA/Lunar eclipse when there are adds up, this will net you a lot of Astral Power which can be useful to target down a specific add or to provide more boss damage by utilizing the AP on starsurges.

  <div id="mushroom">

 ## [How to use Wild Mushrooms and how they work](#mushroom)